Anushka261gupta/Breast-Cancer-Detection/README.md

 Is done in this file -: breast cancer detection

 # Model Training Step
-Is done in this file -: breast cancer detection model training
+Is done in this file -: breast cancer detection model training using ResNet18
+                        breast cancer detection model training using MobileNetV2

 # Confusion Matrix Step
 Is done in this file -: breast cancer detection confusion matrix